nf-core/cageseq/docs/usage.md

 ### `--trimming`

 The first process is regulated by the flag `--trimming`.
-Here the enzyme binding site at the 5' and linker at the 3' end are cut
+Here the enzyme binding site at the 5' and linker at the 3' end are cut.

 ### `--cutG`